Table of Contents Show

 1. Introduction to AutoCAD by Alicia Sanz

-This program is built around 2D plan drafting, with a final exercise that walks you through documenting a real interior project from a blank canvas.
+This is the right starting point if you have never opened the software.
+The program is built around 2D plan drafting, ending with an exercise that walks you through documenting a real interior project from a blank canvas.
 Lessons cover the AutoCAD interface, basic drawing commands, layer management, blocks, and printing to scale.
-By the end you have a clean, layered DWG file that you can present, which is what most beginners struggle to produce on their own.
+You finish with a clean, layered DWG file you can present, which is exactly what most beginners fail to produce on their own.

 2. Introduction to Architectural Drawing in AutoCAD by Isabel Martinez